This post might have affiliate links, please check out my full disclosure policy.

 Let them cool on the counter for a bit and then refrigerate for 4 hours or overnight before slicing.

-How to cut these cheesecake bars:
+How to cut cheesecake bars cleanly

-- 16 oz bag frozen whole cranberries
+- 16 oz bag frozen whole cranberries fresh works too

 - ½ cup brown sugar